CarlosGadelhaHoyos/Portugol/README.md

-Algorithm Exercises
+# Algorithm Exercises

-Hello World, this repository is going to be used to show the exercises proposed in the algorithm course of Curso em Video.
-The document shown in the course had 100 examples of problems to solve using algorithm.
+**Hello World!** This repository will be used to show the exercises proposed in the discipline of algorithms of the Video Course, which is available on the [youtube platform][curso em video youtube channel], and on its [official website][curso em video official site].
+The document presented in the course had 100 examples of problems to solve using an algorithm.
-So I'm going to do it!
-100 exercices proposed, then will be 100 exercices did.
+So I'll do it!
+100 proposed exercises, so there will be 100 exercises done.

 The exercises in this repository were done with the Portugol Studio software.
 It is a text editor for Algorithms and uses Brazilian Portuguese words in its syntax.
 I used to use Visualg as my text editor, but after I find Portugol, I prefered it's visuals, simplicity and others things instead of Visualg.

+!

+[curso em video official site]: https://www.cursoemvideo.com
+[curso em video youtube channel]: https://www.cursoemvideo.com